Zariski decompositions of numerical cycle classes: Zariski decompositions

 with maximal cones

-We first identify the pseudo-effective and nef cones of divisors.
+We first identify the pseudo-effective cone of divisors.
 Let $D_{i}$ denote the numerical divisor class corresponding to the ray $v_{i}$.
 Then $N^{1}(X)$ is spanned by the classes $D_{1}$, $D_{2}$, $D_{3}$, $D_{7}$, and $D_{8}$; all calculations below will be done in this basis with this ordering.
 The pseudo-effective cone is generated by $D_{1}$, $D_{2}$, $D_{3}$, $D_{7}$, $D_{8}$,

-(In fact $D_{8}$ is redundant.)
-Standard toric computations show that the nef cone is generated by